dfinity/candid/spec/Candid.md

 ```
 File `B.did`:
 ```
-import "A.did";  // Cannot use import* because of method name duplication service B : A ;
+import "A.did";  // Cannot use import_service because of method name duplication service B : A ;
 ```